lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 Leaves the contract without an owner.
 Once ownership of the contract is renounced, it MUST NOT be possible to call the functions restricted to the owner only.

-Since renouncing ownership a sensitive operation, it SHOULD be done as a two step process by calling  `renounceOwnership(..)` twice.
+Since renouncing ownership is a sensitive operation, it SHOULD be done as a two step process by calling  `renounceOwnership(..)` twice.
 First to initiate the process, second as a confirmation.

 _Requirements:_

 - MUST be called only by the `owner()` only.
-- second call MUST happen after a delay of 100 blocks from the first `renounceOwnership(..)` call.
+- The second call MUST happen within a delay of 100 blocks from the first `renounceOwnership(..)` call.
-- If the second call was not done in another 100 blocks after the delay, the renounce ownership phase should be reset.
+- If the 100 block delay has expired on the second call, the renounce ownership phase SHOULD be reset.
 - MUST emit a [`RenounceOwnershipInitiated`](#renounceownershipinitiated) event in the first call.
 - MUST emit [`OwnershipTransferred`](https://eips.ethereum.org/EIPS/eip-173#specification) event after successfully renouncing ownership.